olexii4/react-new-dashboard/README.md

 $ license-tool/build.sh
 ```

-In order to build the license-tool dockerfile
+In order to run the license-tool

 ```sh
 $ license-tool/run.sh